klmnden/azure-docs.tr-tr/articles/iot-hub/iot-hub-java-java-firmware-update.md

     }
     ```

-1. Uygulamayı durdurun sağlamak üzere sonuna aşağıdaki kodu ekleyin **ana** yöntemi:
+1. Uygulamayı durdurun sağlamak için sonuna aşağıdaki kodu ekleyin **ana** yöntemi:

     ```java
     System.out.println("Press any key to exit...");